StrangeBeeCorp/docs/docs/thehive/setup/configuration/database.md

 # Database and index configuration

-TheHive used [Cassandra](https://cassandra.apache.org/) and Elasticsearch databases to manage data and index.
+TheHive use [Cassandra](https://cassandra.apache.org/) and Elasticsearch databases to manage data and index.
 According to the setup, the instance can use: